Actionable Book Summary: Principles: Life and Work by Ray Dalio

 Even though the management principles mentioned inside the book are all true and part of what Ray Dalio explains is practical, a large portion of the text is quite unrevolutionary: be 100% transparent, humble, know yourself, strive to understand others, seek the truth, do the difficult things first, fire people who suck.
 Or in other words, most of the rules inside are quite basic.
 100% accurate, but still lack that spark of authenticity.

-My key takeaway is this: The main difference between unsuccessful and successful people is that unsuccessful people don’t find and address them, and successful people do.
+My key takeaway is this: The main difference between unsuccessful and successful people is that unsuccessful people don’t search and try to fix their weaknesses, and successful people do.

 Spot your flaws and improve them.
 Don’t try to cover them.